RajatJangra2653/ai-developer/Labs/lab-05.md

 ### Estimated Duration: 40 Minutes

+## Lab Overview

 This hands-on lab introduces you to the Retrieval-Augmented Generation (RAG) pattern—an AI architecture that enhances response quality by integrating relevant external knowledge into the generative process.
 Designed for those new to RAG, the lab guides you through how retrieval mechanisms work alongside generative models to deliver more accurate, informed, and context-aware outputs.
 You will also gain a clear understanding of data privacy and security prompts, completions, embeddings, and training data remaining fully isolated—they are not shared with other customers, OpenAI, Microsoft, or third parties, nor are they used to improve models automatically.

-## Objectives
+## Lab Objectives

-In this exercise, you will be performing the following tasks:
+In this exercise, you will complete the following tasks:

 - Task 1: Deploy a Text Embedding model

 - Task 2: Create a Semantic Search Plugin to query the AI Search Index

 ## Task 1: Deploy a Text Embedding model